beeequeue/unplugin-node-sea/README.md

 ---

-This ia a bundler plugin that automatically creates an executable file from a JS file using [Node Single Executable Applications (SEA)](https://nodejs.org/api/single-executable-applications.html).
+A bundler plugin that automatically creates an executable file from a JS file using [Node Single Executable Applications (SEA)](https://nodejs.org/api/single-executable-applications.html).

 It finds the entrypoint from the bundler output and embeds it into a Node executable for the building platform.